introlatin/introlatin.github.io/docs/04-textbook/02-verbs/01-imperfect.md

 The **second principal part** is the **present active infinitive**, or the "to" form of the verb (e.g., "to love", "to see").
 As explained in the last module, the second principal part also helps us determine [what conjugation the verb belongs to](../substantives/verbs-overview#conjugation): 1st, 2nd, 3rd, 3rd -iō, or 4th.
 While this distinction did not make a difference for conjugating the perfect tense, **we must know a verb's conjugation in order to conjugate in the imperfect tense**.
 This is because the verb's conjugation may dictate certain vowel changes in the verb's stem.

-The imperfect conjugates like the perfect active, in that you combine a stem with an ending, but there are some steps in between that must be completed as well:
+The imperfect conjugates like the perfect active, in that you combine a stem with an ending to create a one-word verb form, but there are some steps in between that must be completed as well:

 1. Get the **verb stem** by removing the **-re** from the end of the **2nd principal part**.
 2. If the verb belongs to the **3rd -iō or 4th conjugation**, change the vowel left at the end of the stem (see below).